-There are currently a diverse range of early childhood hubs operating at varying scale and capacity across Australia.
+There are currently a diverse range of Early Childhood Hubs operating at varying scale and capacity across Australia.
 There are significant gaps in coverage, and no national oversight or consistent approach to service delivery.
 Currently, there are six state-funded models, as well as Aboriginal and Torres Strait Islander integrated early learning centres operating nationally.
 There are also several philanthropically funded models, and numerous community-led centres contributing to the diversity within the early childhood hub landscape.

-Core features and components of highquality early childhood hubs
+Core features and components of high quality early childhood hubs

-A high-quality early childhood hub has the capacity to support outcomes at community, individual and levels, providing crucial support to both children and their families communities facing high levels of disadvantage.
-Deloitte Access Economics was commissioned by SVA and the Centre for Community Child Health at the Murdoch Children's Research

-Institute to undertake research to understand the potential of childhood hubs to meet the needs of children and families experiencing disadvantage.
+A high-quality early childhood hub has the capacity to support outcomes at individual, family and community levels, providing crucial support to both children and their families in communities experiencing significant vulnerabilities.
+Deloitte Access Economics was commissioned by SVA and the Centre for Community Child Health at the Murdoch Children's Research Institute to to Early Childhood Hubs to meet the needs of children and families experiencing socioeconomic disadvantage.
 This research identified the core features and components integral to this model.
 Each of these elements is deemed necessary for an effective, high-quality centre.
 These are detailed in Figure 1.